ruuk/repository/README.md

 alpha - testing versions - use at your own risk

-beta - non-official repo releases - basically stable
+beta - non-official repo releases - probably stable